-FACTS: What does New Covenant Funds (NCF) do with y our personal information?
-Why?
-Financial companies choose how they share your personal information.
-Federal law gives consumers the right to limit some but not all sharing.
-Federal law also requires us to tell you how we collect, share, and protect your personal information.
-Please read this notice carefully to understand what we do.
-The types of personal information we collect you have with us.
-This information can include product or service What?
-Social Security Number and Account Balar Transaction History and Wire Transfer Instr Account Transactions and Assets When you are no longer our customer, we co this notice. ntinue to share your inform ation as described in How?
-How?
+FACTS: What does New Covenant Funds (NCF) do with your pers onal information?
+Why? consu we co cial companies choose how they share your pe mers the right to limit some but not all sharing llect, share, and protect your personal informa stand what we do. g.
+Federal law also requir res us to tell you how The types of personal information we collect and share depend on the product or service you have with us.
+This information can include: What? ■ Tra cial Security Number and Account Balances Insaction History and Wire Transfer Instruction Count Transactions and Assets ns When notice you are no longer our customer, we continue t o share your information n as described in this How?
 All financial companies need to share customers' personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers' personal information; the reasons NCF chooses to share; and whether you can limit this sharing.
-Reasons we can share your personal information Does NCF share?
-Can you limit this sharing? your transact yday business purposes - such as to procestions, maintain your account(s), respond to and legal investigations, or report to credit bureaus Yes No For our mark services to y keting purposes - to offer our products and ou Yes No For joint ma rketing with other financial companies No We don't share ates' everyday business purposes - informati ansactions and experiences on Yes No For our affiliates' everyday business purposes - information about your creditworthiness No We don't s For nonaffiliates to market to you No We don't sh Questions?
-Call 610-676-1000 1 Who we are Who is provi this notice?
-This notice is being provided on beh alf of NCF.
+Reasons w ve can sh are your personal information Does NCF share?
+Can you limit this sharing? transactio ns, maint vusiness purposes - such as to process your tain your account(s), respond to court vestigations, or report to credit bureaus Yes No For our ma purposes - to offer our products and Yes No For joint n narketing g with other financial companies No We don't share veryday business purposes - information tions and experiences Yes No filiates' ev veryday business purposes - information No We don't share For nonaf filiates to market to you No We don't share Questions s?
+Call 610-676-1000 Who we a Who is pro oviding This notice is being provided on behalf of NCF

 What we do How does NCF protect my personal To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings. information?
 Our employees may access personal information only when there is an appropriate reason to do so, such as to administer or offer our products and services.
 How does NCF We collect your personal information, for example, when you collect my personal information? open an account or make deposits or withdrawals make a wire transfer or provide account information give us your contact information Why can't I limit Federal law gives you the right to limit only all sharing? sharing for affiliates' everyday business purposes - information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
 See below for more on your rights under state law.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
 Our affiliates include financial companies such as a broker dealer, investment advisor and federal savings association; and nonfinancial companies such as a general purpose corporation.
 Nonaffiliates Companies not related by common ownership or control.
-They can be financial and nonfinancial companies. ■ NCF does not share with nonaffiliates so they can market to you.
+They can be financial and nonfinancial companies.
+NCF does not share with nonaffiliates so they can market to you.
 Joint marketing A formal agreement between nonaffiliated financial companies that together market financial products or services to you. ■ NCF does not jointly market.
-Other important i nformation
+Other important in nformation